mandelashaban593/shoppingList/README.md

 ```
 $ mysql -u root

-mysql> CREATE USER 'dt_admin'@'localhost' IDENTIFIED BY 'dt2016';
+mysql> CREATE USER 'dt_adminshop'@'localhost' IDENTIFIED BY 'dt2016shop';;

-mysql> CREATE DATABASE dreamteam_db;
+mysql> CREATE DATABASE dreamteam_dbshop;

-mysql> GRANT ALL PRIVILEGES ON dreamteam_db . * TO 'dt_admin'@'localhost';
+mysql> GRANT ALL PRIVILEGES ON dreamteam_dbshop . * TO 'dt_adminshop'@'localhost';
 ```

-Note that `dt_admin` is the database user and `dt2016` is the user password.
+Note that `dt_adminshop` is the database user and `dt2016shop` is the user password.
 After creating the database, run migrations as follows:

 * `flask db migrate`
 * `flask db upgrade`